lihbr/lihbr-apex/README.md

 It also relies on [`@lihbr/utils-nuxt.*`](https://github.com/lihbr/utils-nuxt) and [`@lihbr/utils-netlify.*`](https://github.com/lihbr/utils-netlify) packages, which both are sets of personal helpers that I used to carry around from project to project before figuring out it might be handy to have them as packages.

-> :warning: `@lihbr/utils-netlify.*` packages, as of writing this, are private because they contain some _"hacky"_ security helpers, I'm looking forward to finding a way to open-source them properly.

 #### Why So Few Commits? :thinking:

 I had to migrate this repository from an old one that was containing the aforementioned security helpers, life :woman_shrugging: